siraben/ts-lint-example/readme.md

 - [ ] always false condition

-Since Imp has a simple operational semantics, it can be easily proven that these suggestion preserve program behavior.
+Since Imp has a simple operational semantics, it can be easily proven that these suggestions preserve program behavior.

 Given a file `factorial.imp` with contents